Andre-lab/RosettaEvolve/README.md

-This repository contains information about the computational procedures used to calculate the data for the manuscript, focusing on the use of RosettaEvolve.
+This repository contains information about the computational procedures used to calculate the data for the manuscript

-"Atomistic simulation of protein evolution reveals sequence covariation and time-dependent fluctuations of site-specific substitution rates", Christoffer Norn and Ingemar AndrÃ.
+"Atomistic simulation of protein evolution reveals sequence covariation and time-dependent fluctuations of site-specific substitution rates", Christoffer Norn and Ingemar André.

+The repo focuses on aspecte related to RosettaEvolve.
 RosettaEvolve is a set of methods used to simulated the evolution of proteins using an atomistic energy function and a stability-based fitness function.
 There are four types of Rosetta evolve simulations presented in the study:

 1) Sequence equilibration simuations used to equilibrate the sequence for a given energy offset value.
 Example data and scripts in the directory equilibration_run.
 2) Production runs simulating protein evolutionary along a single branch.
 The starting sequences and structures taken from the the end of the equilibration runs at given offsets.
 Example data and scripts in the directory production_run.